pimsmath/onlinecourses2020/content/courses/2023-2024/ergodic-theory/index.md

   the principal invariants of ergodic theory will be introduced.
 From there, the course will focus on applications to other areas.
 ---

+### Lecture Times
+Lectures will take place every Monday and Thursday from from 8:30-9:50 (Pacific time).

+### Remote Access
+Lectures will be shared via zoom.
+Students will need to have installed the zoom app on their desktop/laptop.